Returning to Campus – New

 - Clinicals are offered On-Ground.

-Long term, the University will maximize the number of class sessions and courses available remotely, reserving ground-based instruction for topics and skills best delivered and learned in-person.
+The University has maximized the number of class sessions and courses available remotely, reserving ground-based instruction for topics and skills best delivered and learned in-person.
 SCU is doing this because of:

 - Accessibility: the cost and time associated with commuting creates a personal or financial obstacle for many students.